junyou2023/sports_booking_app/README.md

 `http://10.0.2.2:8000/api`.
 `initApiClient` automatically appends a trailing slash so either form (`http://10.0.2.2:8000/api` or `http://10.0.2.2:8000/api/`) works.
+For Web or desktop builds the Android emulator host `10.0.2.2` is not reachable;
+the client automatically swaps it to `127.0.0.1` so the backend running on the same machine can be accessed without editing `.env`.

 If running the backend without Docker, install dependencies with `pip install -r requirements.txt` and apply migrations using `python manage.py migrate`.